celestiaorg/docs/docs/nodes/celestia-node-metrics.md

 running an OpenTelemetry (OTEL) collector that connects to Celestia light node.

-For an overview of OTEL, check out the guide [here](https://opentelemetry.io/docs/collector).
+For an overview of OTEL, check out [the guide](https://opentelemetry.io/docs/collector).

 The ADR and the OTEL docs will help you run your collector on the metrics endpoint.
 This will then allow you to process the data in the collector on a